callingsandesh/olap-design/README.md

 ![Image ]()

-> TOTAL PRODUCTS THAT ARE NOT SOLD YET
+> 30 PRODUCTS THAT ARE NOT SOLD YET
 ```
---TOTAL PRODUCTS THAT ARE NOT SOLD YET
 SELECT
 	p.product_id,
 	p.product_name,